Korean People's Navy: Modernization

 Kh-35 missiles were also installed during 2014 on one of the two old Najin-class frigates (replacing the previous obsolete KN-01 missiles): the ship also received upgrades in gunnery.

-In autumn 2014, satellite images identified a newly built submarine of a new class: with a length of 67metres, it's the largest-ever submarine built so far by North Korea, it's believed to be related to older Yugoslavian projects, but if mass-built could potentially replace the aging fleet of Romeo submarines.
+In autumn 2014, satellite images identified a newly built submarine of a new class: with a length of 67 metres, it's the largest-ever submarine built by North Korea.
+It is believed to be related to older Yugoslavian projects, and if mass-built could potentially replace the aging fleet of Romeo submarines.